What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of all physicians and surgeons, including ophthalmologists, is projected to grow 7 percent from 2018 to 2028, faster than the average for all occupations.
+Overall employment of all physicians and surgeons, including ophthalmologists, is projected to grow 4 percent from 2019 to 2029, about as fast as the average for all occupations.

 Prospects should be especially good for ophthalmologists who are willing to practice in rural and low-income areas, because these areas tend to have difficulty attracting physicians.